OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     });
     ```

-Following the previous steps lets your add-in toggle the visibility of the task pane by pressing **Ctrl+Shift+Up arrow key** and **Ctrl+Shift+Down arrow key**.
+Following the previous steps lets your add-in toggle the visibility of the task pane by pressing **Ctrl+Alt+Up arrow key** and **Ctrl+Alt+Down arrow key**.
 This is the same behavior as shown in the [sample excel keyboard shortcuts add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-keyboard-shortcuts).

 ## Details and restrictions